vistadataproject/nodeVISTA/setupDocker/README.md

 > docker run -p 9330:9430 -p 32:22 -p 9100:9000 -p 9331:8001 -d -P --name nodevista999 vistadataproject/nodevista999:latest

+if the container has previously been started, then restart:

+> docker restart nodevista999

 ## Building the Image and Starting the Container